PalashMatey/Project_BigData/README.md

 case could be to translate words which are in a foreign language.
 I think that the use case viability is limited by the fact that it cant recognise the language on its own.
 (Google translate api could be a better fit)
+- NLTK modules now has the completed Sentiment Analysis Module
+- The module is in the file senti_final.py